 First, let's start with the basics.
-What is Dim Sum?
-It is Chinese cuisine served in small quantities.
-Many dishes are steamed or fried.
-They are then served on small plates in quantities of two or three.
+What is dim sum?
+It is Chinese cuisine served in small amounts so that you can order a variety of items for your meal.
+Many dishes consist of steamed or fried dumplings, served on small plates in quantities of two or three.

-You will find two types of Dim Sum Restaurants in San Francisco.
-The first provides you with a menu and you write down all of the items you want to try.
+You will find two types of dim sum restaurants in San Francisco.
+The first provides you with a paper menu on which you mark all of the items you want to try.

 The second type is a little more fun!
-The server wheels around a car with different Dim Sum on it and you can pick and choose.
-This is my favorite since you get to take a look at the options and point to what you'd like to order.
+The server wheels around a cart with different dim sum on it and you can pick and choose.
+This is my favorite, since you get to take a look at the dishes in front of you and point to what you'd like to order.

-The best way to eat Dim Sum is to order four or five plates.
-Once you finish those, you can order a few more - maybe even some of your favorites from your first order.
+The best way to eat dim sum is to order four or five plates.
+Once you finish those, you can order a few more, or maybe even repeat some of your favorites from the first order.

-Since San Francisco is a fairly expensive town to visit, Dim Sum offers some of the best food value in the city.
-My friends and I can typically eat a full meal, but still only pay less than $10 per person (usually it's only around $5 or $6 per person).
+Since San Francisco is a fairly expensive town to visit, dim sum offers some of the best food value in the city.
+My friends and I can typically eat a full meal and still only pay less than $10 per person (usually it's only around $5 or $6 per person).

 Be prepared to bring cash before you sit down and eat.
 Many of these places do not accept credit cards or travelers checks.

-Now that you know a little more about it, here are some of my favorite places to enjoy it.
+Now that you know a little more about dim sum, here are some of my favorite places to enjoy it.

 You will find dozens of places to eat in Chinatown.
 They are often very small with only 6 or 7 tables.

 They may look similar from the outside, but there are major differences in ambiance and quality of the food.
-Here are some of the best places to eat in the Chinatown district.
+Here are some of the best places to eat dim sum in the Chinatown district.

 You will also find a few good options outside of Chinatown.
 Many of these places are slightly larger, so they can accommodate groups larger than four or five people.

-Chinese Temples: Another great way to learn more about the community in Chinatown is by stopping by one of these three Chinese Temples.
+Chinese Temples: Another great way to learn more about the community in Chinatown is by stopping by one of these three Chinese temples.
 All welcome visitors as long as you are respectful of those coming to pray.
-Click through the link above to learn more and find out how you can visit these temples during your visit.
+Click on the link above to learn more and find out how you can visit these temples during your visit.